-We flew out of Miami directly over Communist Cuba, playground of that fashion-plate, Fidel “Fatigues are always in style” Castro.
-Evidently there’s a strip of air space that commercial airlines are allowed to fly through without being shot out of the sky by overzealous anti-aircraft gunners.
+We flew out of the city of Miami to the island of Jamaica—directly over Communist Cuba, playground of that fashion-plate, Fidel “Fatigues are always in style” Castro.
+Evidently, there’s a strip of airspace that commercial airlines are allowed to fly through without being shot out of the sky by overzealous anti-aircraft gunners.
+So, yay!

 Another delightful surprise—for me anyway—was seeing an entire island almost entirely occupied by Japanese cars.
 As a former British colony, the Jamaicans drive on the left—effectively crossing Detroit’s finest off the average Jamaican family’s car shopping list.
 Even the tour bus was a Toyota.
 I also got to see models of cars that you can’t get in the States (and after seeing them, I didn’t wonder why).

 We stayed at one of the all-inclusive resorts.